Found us from search engine?

 With that, you’re sure to always be in the loop and not be left out!

-In fact, in 2019, we are looking at mobile optimization or mobile-first indexing, becoming one the key factor for our ranking and conversion rate.
+In fact, as most of the 2019 SEO Guide are mentioning, we too are looking at mobile optimization or mobile-first indexing, becoming one the key factors for our ranking and conversion rate.

 Back to when Google announced the Mobile-First Index on 26th March 2018, it is confirmed that Google is moving a large number of sites to this mobile-first indexing process.
 Moving forward, the systems for crawling and creating its index will be much more heavily focused on a mobile-first experience.